ojasiiitd/ojasiiitd/README.md

 I beleieve laguage soaks a lot of history and culture: subtle changes in a language can help us trace events in the past and patterns of the future.
 Hence, I'm currently exploring the expansive field of Computational Linguistics to learn how linguistic phenomena have and continue to inform these boundaries.

-I'm also interested in Ancient History, I enjoy reading Fiction and enjoy going for long runs when Delhi is comparativelty less polluted.
+I'm also interested in Ancient History, I enjoy reading Fiction and enjoy going runs.

 ---
 ### Reach Me: